 Jeremiah 12:16 is fascinating for me today: "And if these nations quickly learn the ways of my people, and if they learn to swear by my name, saying, `As surely as the Lord lives' (just as they taught my people to swear by the name of Baal), then they will be given a place among my people."
 I think that's pretty powerful that God is saying if these foreign nations (i.e. not Israel / Judah) learn to swear by His name that they will be giving a place among His people.
 That's powerful.
-It reminds me of Paul's dream & realization in Acts that the Gospel was not just for the Jews but for the Gentiles too.
+It reminds me of Peter's dream & realization in Acts chapter 10 that the Gospel was not just for the Jews but for the Gentiles too!

 Today in Jeremiah chapter 13 we read a warning against pride.
 Verses 15 through 18 tell us - "Listen!
 Do not be proud, for the LORD has spoken.
 Give glory to the LORD your God before it is too late.
 Acknowledge him before he brings darkness upon you, causing you to stumble and fall on the dark mountains.
 For then, when you look for light, you will find only terrible darkness.
 And if you still refuse to listen, I will weep alone because of your pride.
 My eyes will overflow with tears because the LORD's flock will be led away into exile.
 Say to the king and his mother, "Come down from your thrones and sit in the dust, for your glorious crowns will soon be snatched from your heads."